-One of the most important features of a thermal window is its glazing system.
-A major component of the unit’s overall thermal energy efficiency.
+One of the most important features of a thermal window is its glazing system, a major component of the unit’s overall thermal energy efficiency.
 Products with "clear" glass are the least efficient, while those with Low-E are much more thermally effective.
 The better performing windows are those using Low-E glass with Argon or Krypton gas.
 With this glazing, all Harvey vinyl windows are ENERGY STAR qualified.
-At Harvey we have several different energy efficiency options that will help keep you comfortable and your energy costs down.
+Harvey Building Products has several different energy efficiency options that will help keep you comfortable and your energy costs down.

 Energy Efficient Glazing Featuring PPG Intercept®

 Harvey windows and patio doors feature the PPG Intercept® "Warm-Edge" spacer system.
 Intercept® is a unique, seamless coated steel U-channel system developed by PPG Industries which is located at the point of contact where the glass is sealed to the window frame.
 The U-channel spacer bar is manufactured as one continuous piece, providing excellent structural integrity and superior thermal performance.
 PPG Intercept® "Warm-Edge" technology also provides 10% warmer indoor glass edge temperatures and outstanding argon gas retention, a higher R-value, and excellent condensation resistance.

 Low-emittance (Low-E) is a coating that increases a window or door's ability to diminish heat transfer, thus saving heating and cooling costs.
 In addition to energy savings, Low-E also effectively reduces the amount of transmitted ultraviolet light which can damage carpets, fabrics, and drapes.
 Harvey uses Solarban® 60 Low-E Glass from PPG Industries which is ideal for any climate throughout the U.S.